huggingface/huggingface_hub/docs/hub/searching-the-hub.md

 - `search`
 - ...

-Two of these parameters make some sense (`author` and `search`), but what about `filter`?
-Let's dive into a few helpers quickly and revisit that question.
+Two of these parameters are intuitive (`author` and `search`), but what about that `filter`? 🤔 Let's dive into a few helpers quickly and revisit that question.

 ## Search Parameters